Coderad32/Coderad32/README.md

 ## Conclusion

 Thank you for exploring  **My profile**.
-We value your interest and look forward to your contributions.
+I value your interest and look forward to your contributions.

-If you wish to fork or build upon this project, we encourage you to:
+If you wish to fork or build upon this project, I encourage you to:
 1. Take your time to understand the core values and goals.
 2. Give credit to original contributors where it’s due.

 Together, we can create a thriving and impactful community.

+Thanks for your time today

-> **2025 Reserved – Cody James**
+> **2025 Reserved – github.com/@Coderad32 **